Trace, minerals, metals, salts and cancer

 Caution should be taken with some high dose dietary supplements -The exception is Phytomineral which has the precise daily amounts - which avoids deficiency but also ensures no more than is needed and is our recommended supplement

 Sea food such as sardines, prawns, shellfish, crab and crab are good sources. some oily fish contains selenium but this may well be bound to the mercury and made inert.

 Wheat can be a good sources but it depends on were it was grown, USA wheat is relatively high in selenium but the same cannot be said for European varieties because of the low levels in most European soils.

-Meat and other cereals, contain small quantities.
-As for all founds its best not to overdose on one particular type – a handful of brazil nuts a day is likely to be helpful particular in areas of the world with low selenium in the soil but any more than this could concentrate.
+Nuts - handful of brazil nuts a day is likely to be helpful particular in areas of the world with low selenium in the soil.
+Other nuts and pumpkin seeds are good sources.

 Calcium supplements on their own may well have a detrimental effect on cancer but combined with Vitamin D are useful and also treat and prevent bone loss.